Azure Newsletter: February 2018

 Did you know that a ransomware attack occurs every 40 seconds?
 Access this infographic for statistics about ransomware and key steps you can take to protect your company’s data.

 New Alerts (preview) in Azure monitoring services

-With Azure monitoring services, set up alerts to monitor the metrics and log data for the entire stack across your infrastructure, app, and platform.
+With Azure monitoring services, set up alerts to monitor the metrics and log data for the entire stack across your infrastructure, app and platform.
 Given how integral it is to the monitoring experience, we’ve launched a new user interface to create and manage alerts for any resource from a single location in the Monitor blade in the Azure portal.
 Learn more about the new alerts experience in our blog post.

-Azure Search: better performance and scale features
+Azure Search: Better performance and scale features

-New paid Azure Search subscriptions in select regions are powered by machines with significantly higher performance.
+New paid Azure Search subscriptions in selected regions are powered by machines with significantly higher performance.
 The machines offer as much as double the performance at no additional cost.
 With this update, limits on document count are removed.
 Learn more about this offer.

-Azure Search: new enterprise security features
+Azure Search: New enterprise security features

 Two new features have expanded enterprise security capabilities in Azure Search.
 The encryption feature automatically encrypts your data prior to persisting to storage and decrypts it prior to retrieval.
-The security trimming feature lets administrators configure Search with a greater level of security and use technologies like Azure Active Directory to define groups and roles, which are then matched to user privileges to determine what content users can search and view.
+The security trimming feature lets administrators configure Search with a greater level of security and use technologies such as Azure Active Directory to define groups and roles, which are then matched to user privileges to determine what content users can search and view.